The Murals and people of Valparaiso, Chile

 Safety can be a more serious concern and although most of the tourist districts are considered safe during the day there are occasional reports of muggings and pick-pocketing.
 These can mostly be avoided with the usual precautions like traveling in groups, leaving valuables hidden, or locked up where you are staying, and keeping very aware at all times especially in crowded places.

 Like any large city there are some safety issues, but with some slight precautions walking Valparaíso can be a highlight on a trip to Chile.

 From Santiago, Tur-Bus and Pullman are two recommended companies that have buses leaving from every 15 minutes from Alameda or Pajaritos bus terminals to Valparaíso.
-The ride takes about an hour and a half and costs 4200 Chilean pesos (about $7.50 US).
+The ride takes about an hour and a half.

 Brendan Nogue is a photographer and writer based in Calgary, Canada, who is always looking forward to his next vacation.